SHLS Investors Have Opportunity to Lead Shoals Technologies Group, Inc. Securities Fraud Lawsuit

-LOS ANGELES, April 25, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Shoals Technologies Group, Inc. ("Shoals" or the "Company") (NASDAQ: SHLS).
+LOS ANGELES, April 30, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Shoals Technologies Group, Inc. ("Shoals" or the "Company") (NASDAQ: SHLS).

 Class Period: May 17, 2022 – November 7, 2023